-The Harbour provides financial support to 22 local charities and good causes, with total funding amounting to approximately £120,000 each year. it is estimated that in 2018, more than 18,000 people in the city and Aberdeenshire benefitted in some way from our sponsorship.
-Read on to find out more about our chosen charities.
+The Harbour provides financial support to 22 local charities and good causes, with total funding amounting to approximately £120,000 each year.
+It is estimated that in 2018, more than 20,000 people in the city and Aberdeenshire benefitted in some way from Harbour sponsorship.
+Read on to find out more about the chosen charities.

 Big Noise Torry equips children with resilience, confidence and increased social aspiration through the teaching of musical instruments in an intense orchestral environment.
 Big Noise Torry works with two partner schools, and pre-school children and families.